novaknole/AragonDoc/HolyShit.md

 Let's say user now wants to create a dao.

 * Company Template creates a new dao through `DaoFactory.newDao`.
 Which means at this step, we got Kernel and ACL inside Kernel.
 * We then install new apps.
-For each app, `AppProxyUpgradable` contract gets created and we set the same ACL that Kernel had on each app. **IMPORTANT**: If we want to change roles/permissions on any of the apps, we gotta go through Kernel's ACL.
+For each app, `AppProxyUpgradable` contract gets created and we set the same ACL that Kernel had on each app. **IMPORTANT**: If we want to change roles/permissions on any of the apps, we gotta go through Kernel's ACL..